-- (1) Plans and data for approval - (A) General arrangement of regasification systems - (B) Hazardous area classification plans and ventilation arrangement - (C) Piping and instrument diagrams (P&ID) - (D) Pressure relief and depressurization vent systems arrangement - (E) Flare/gas release systems arrangements - (F) Spill containment, closed and open drain systems arrangements - (G) Major equipment documentation of regasification systems - (2) Plans and data for reference - (A) Process flow sheets showing major process equipment components, process piping, material

-- balance, normal pressures and temperatures at the inlet and outlet of each major component - (B) Safety Analysis Function Evaluation Chart - (C) Philosophy of emergency shut down system and process shut down system - (D) Document for stress analysis of the high-pressure pipes, the impact analysis in accordance with the immediate loss of the heating medium, stress analysis according to the piping leakage and piping vibration analysis, etc.
+- (1) The following plans and documents are to be submitted for the approval of the Society at classification survey during construction before the work is commenced. - (A) General arrangement of process systems - (B) Hazardous area classification plans and ventilation arrangement - (C) Piping & instruments diagrams - (D) Pressure relief and depressurization vent systems arrangement - (E) Flare/gas release systems arrangements - (F) Spill containment, closed and open drain systems arrangements - (G) Major equipment documentation of process systems - (2) The following plans and documents are to be submitted for the reference of the Society at classification survey during construction. - (A) Process flow sheets showing major process equipment components, process piping, material balance, normal pressures and temperatures at the inlet and outlet of each major component - (B) Safety Analysis Function Evaluation Chart - (C) Philosophy of emergency shut down system and process shut down system - (D) Document for stress analysis of the high-pressure pipes, the impact analysis in accordance with the immediate loss of the heating medium, stress analysis according to the piping leakage and piping vibration analysis, etc. - (E) Installation, hook-up and commissioning procedures of process system